Provide business support to Global Regulatory Affairs (GRA) and serve as key member of the Project Management Team

-Provide cross-functional leadership to submission teams to develop and execute submission plans for Global filings (NA, EMEA, APJLA)
+Provide cross-functional leadership to submission teams developing and executing submission plans for global filings

-Create and own regulatory project plans and develop project and portfolio level reports using various systems to support decision making
+Create and own regulatory project plans and develop project and portfolio level reports to support decision making

 Provide project management support for regulatory end-to-end process from late development through launch

-Own regulatory tasks and schedules in Planisware V6 and MSPS16; create visuals using OnePager, OfficeTimeline, or Swimlane
+Own regulatory tasks in Planisware V6 and MS Project (MSPS16), create visuals using OnePager, OfficeTimeline, or Swimlane

 Requirements